Barrio Fino: Background

-In 1991, Daddy Yankee (born Ramón Luis Ayala Rodríguez) began his musical career on a collaborative project with Puerto Rican disc jockey and producer DJ Playero.
+In 1991, Ramón Ayala (known professionally as Daddy Yankee) began his musical career on a collaborative project with Puerto Rican disc jockey and producer DJ Playero.
 Daddy Yankee was later featured on Playero's 37 and 38 studio albums, before releasing his first solo record titled No Mercy in 1995.
 At the age of 17, while taking a break from a recording session, Ayala was shot in the leg after being caught inadvertently in the middle of a shootout, ending his aspirations of becoming a professional baseball player.
 Following his injuries, Daddy Yankee continued working on underground reggaeton records, and released his first album as a producer, El Cartel de Yankee (1997).
 After the release of his 2001 independent album El Cartel II: Los Cangris, Daddy Yankee released his second studio album El Cangri.com (2002), which is cited as the record that made him well known outside his natal Puerto Rico.
 Prior to Barrio Fino, Daddy Yankee released a compilation album titled Los Homerun-es, which became his first record to chart within the top 10 on the US Top Latin Albums, reaching number seven.
 Later that year, he was featured on Dominican duo Luny Tunes' debut studio album, Mas Flow, on the track "Cógela Que Van Sin Jockey", whose outro included Daddy Yankee promoting Barrio Fino.
-On initials plans the album was supposed be released with the title "El Cangri.com 2, Barrio Fino" and was intended to be released in August 2003.
-However, those plans was scrapped.
-As of 2004, Yankee caught on and established a steady career on his home island.
-His previous four album had each sold more than 100,000 copies in Puerto Rico.
+At first, the album was supposed to be titled El Cangri.com 2: Barrio Fino with an August 2003 release; however, those plans were scrapped.
+By 2004, Yankee caught on and established a steady career on his home island.
+His previous four albums had each sold more than 100,000 copies in Puerto Rico.